ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 - VirtIO network interface drivers are already available in the appliance (recommended for KVM/QEMU, not limited to VMXNET3).
 Used in this deployment.
 - QEMU agent can easily be installed from Ubuntu repos pre-setup in the appliance (nice to have, covers some functionality of VMware Tools for KVM/QEMU).
 Used in this deployment.
 - cloud-init agent can be easily installed from Ubuntu repos pre-setup in the appliance.
 Not used in this deployment.

+## 4- Allow for hostname change

+Due to some arguable requirements/conventions we have, we need to assign a proper hostname to the VM.
+It seems to be used for appliance versioning as noted a little early in the article.
+- We match the VM name & OS hostname for inventory purposes (several tools data consolidation & crosscheck).
+- Part of SOX controls recommend proper hostname naming convention to be enforced.
+- DHCP registration updates DNS records, having more than one appliance deployed messes up this automated integration.

+My strong recomendation is that you move appliance version reporting to a proper metadata entry somewhere else, and let hostname be a hostname.